rakeshcsit/pdi-health/README.md

 show priority of instructors to audit based on tiers on the instructor page

 1. put in tiers for instructors_url
-3. put in baseline vs how they did on audit show page put in automatic notes based on numbers
+2. put in automatic notes based on numbers
 6. tier updates need to be visible when editing an instructor
 7. compare audits - report
 - really good for tier 1 instructors